CsabaToth70/ProMan/README.md

 2. Initiating connection to the created database: <br>
 \connect <name_of_database>

-3. Set up Environment variables for running from localhost:
+3. Set up *Environment Variables* for running from localhost:
     PSQL_USER_NAME=<your_username>>;
     PSQL_PASSWORD=<your_chosen_password>;
     PSQL_HOST=localhost;